To the article

 Being fair, probably all people on the internet have an email, which makes it easier to reach, and most people don’t know what RSS is, so it’s easier to explain to someone to subscribe to a newsletter than to an RSS feed.

-There are more email providers giving completely free service than RSS readers, the moment you want to sync between devices, you have to pay for a service or be limited, while email is mostly free.
+There are more email providers giving completely free service than RSS readers, the moment you want to sync between devices, you have to pay for a service, or self-host, while email is mostly free.

 Conclusion